 Nove Pravosuddya Justice Sector Reform Program

 Ukraine’s judicial system has long suffered from corruption, political interference, lack of transparency, and ineffectiveness in the administration of justice.
-To provide Ukrainian citizens with clearer, more effective access to judicial services, the USAID Nove Pravosuddya Justice Sector Reform Program (New Justice Program) is creating conditions for an independent, accountable, transparent, and effective justice system.
-This reform is empowering Ukraine’s justice system to fight corruption and uphold the rule of law.
+To provide Ukrainian citizens with clearer, more effective access to judicial services, the USAID Nove Pravosuddya Justice Sector Reform Program (New Justice Program) created conditions for an independent, accountable, transparent, and effective justice system.
+This reform empowered Ukraine’s justice system to fight corruption and uphold the rule of law.

 The program provided direct technical assistance to 613 courts and supported 27 justice sector institutions covering all three branches of government.
 FAIR also trained 3,005 judges and court staff, providing clear standards and guidance related to their conduct inside and outside of the courtroom.